 M1’s portfolios are all about customization.
-You can build your own portfolios from scratch or choose to invest in pre-made portfolios designed by experts, or do a combination of both.
+You can build your own portfolios from scratch, choose to invest in pre-made portfolios designed by experts, or do a combination of both.

 Either way, it’s completely free.
 New investors can really benefit from M1’s expert pies, and more seasoned investors can easily build highly customized portfolios on their own.